Carol Yager

 Carol Ann Yager (January 26, 1960 – July 18, 1994) was an American woman who was the heaviest woman ever recorded and one of the most severely obese people in history.

 Weight

-Yager lost the most weight by non-surgical means in the shortest documented time: 521 lb in three months.
+Published reports said Yager's peak weight was about 1603 lb.
+She lost the most weight by non-surgical means in the shortest documented time: 521 lb in three months.